-Business overview
+Business Overview

-CSAML had four primary businesses active in 2017:
+CSAML had four primary businesses active in 2018:

 - Private Fund Group ('PFG'): raises capital for domestic and international direct investment firms focused on a wide-range of private equity investment activities.
 PFG is one of the largest, most cohesive and experienced global private equity placement teams in the industry.
 PFG raises capital from investors worldwide, including public and private pension funds, endowments, foundations, commercial banks, banks and insurance companies, consultants and high-net-worth individuals.
-PFG does not manage any investments on behalf of its clients. - Credit Investments Group ('CIG'): manages, on a discretionary basis, CLO's, funds and mandates that invest primarily in non-investment grade credit strategies. - Securitised Products Fund ("SPF"): acts as an investment advisor to the Securitized Products Fund ("SPF").
-SPF invests in asset-backed investments and is managed by CSAM LLC in New York. - Distribution ("Distribution"): offers a number of CS AM investment strategies, predominately Luxembourg-domiciled funds and off-shore funds registered for private placement, into the institutional investment community.
+PFG does not manage any investments on behalf of its clients. - Credit Investments Group ('CIG'): manages, on a discretionary basis, CLO's, funds and mandates that invest primarily in non-investment grade credit strategies. - Securitized Products Fund ("SPF"): acts as an investment advisor to the Securitized Products Fund ("SPF").
+SPF invests in asset-backed investments and is managed by CSAM LLC in New York.
+This fund ceased to form part of the CS group as at 31 December 2018 and CSAML ceased to be the investment advisor to it. - Distribution ("Distribution"): offers a number of CS AM investment strategies, predominately Luxembourg-domiciled funds and off-shore funds registered for private placement, into the institutional investment community.
 Distribution also partners with CSSEL/IBCM and CSUK by providing channel management via a marketing approval process of CS funds.